 The tool is easy to build yourself.
 It consists of a 6mm threaded wire with an attachment for the bulkhead and an aluminium profile to pull the bulkhead into the fuselage.
 To help measure the angle of the bulkhead in relation to the wing I use these cheap “incline meters” that you can buy through the internet.

 How to use it?
 I first drill a 6mm hole through the front of the fuselage.
 Then I install the rod without the aluminium profile through the hole in the fuselage, positioning the bulkhead in the fuselage.
-Using the incline meter I position the rod (And thus the bulkhead) at a downward angle of approximately 2.5 to 3.5 degrees (I use a ruler on the wing rib to define the angle).
+Using the incline meter I position the rod (and thus the bulkhead) at a downward angle of approximately 3.5 degrees (I use a ruler on the wing rib to define the angle).
 I roll up sheet of paper with the diameter of the spinner and place this over the front of the glider.
 Making sure that the 6mm treaded wire is in the middle I roughy draw out how much of the nose of the glider needs to be cut off, and where.

 Now place the bulkhead on the carbon rod again and place it into the fuselage and check the downward angle and center position.
 Pull the bulkhead into the fuselage by carefully tightening the aluminium profile (see picture below), while making sure that you keep the required downward angle.
 You can place a wire between the nose and top or tail of the plane to ensure that it’s centered.